Why Take a DNA Test: 3 Reasons

 Here are three basic reasons every genealogist should take a DNA test:

 In genealogy, primary information is given by a source who has firsthand knowledge of an event, with the best primary information being created at or around the time of the event.
-I think we can safely say that DNA falls into that category on both counts.
+DNA falls into that category on both counts!
 Therefore, it is an excellent source of genealogical information and should be obtained as part of a thorough genealogical search.

-DNA possesses several qualities that make this record type stand out from the rest.
-First and foremost, it cannot be falsified in any way.
-No name change, no deception, no miscommunication or misspelling can tarnish this record.
-Even if it is not a complete record of our family history, the story that it does tell is accurate.
+DNA possesses several qualities that make this genealogical “record type” stand out from the rest.
+It’s unique to you and your family.
+It cannot be falsified.
+No name change, deception, miscommunication or misspelling can mar this record.
+Even if it is not a complete record of your family history, the story that it does tell is accurate.